 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the pork, season with salt and pepper, and cook, stirring to break up the meat, until lightly browned but not yet cooked through, 3 to 4 minutes.
 Stir in the ginger and garlic and cook until fragrant, about 30 seconds.

 Add the squash, miso, and 1 cup [2 cups] water and bring to a boil, then reduce to a simmer.
 Cook, stirring occasionally, until the pork is cooked through, the squash is tender, and the sauce is thickened, 3 to 4 minutes.
-Stir in the “oyster sauce” blend and cook until heated through, about 1 minute.
+Stir in half the “oyster sauce” blend and cook until heated through, about 1 minute.
 Remove from the heat and season to taste with salt and pepper and the remaining “oyster sauce” blend.

 Transfer the rice to individual bowls and top with the pork and squash.
-Using a slotted spoon, remove the pickled turnips from the brine.
-Garnish with the turnips and scallions and serve.
+Using a slotted spoon, remove the pickled turnip from the brine.
+Garnish with the turnip and scallions and serve.

 - Rinse the rice.